baggepinnen/SpectralDistances.jl/README.md

 ## Example: Barycentric interpolation of spectrograms
+The image below illustrates interpolation between 4 Mel spectrograms, each one representing a short whistle.
 See the folder `examples` for the code.

 ![barycenters](examples/barycenters.png)